 The whole jump was caught with a crystal-clear first-person shot from the pod door hovering above the earth right through to Felix’s safe landing.
 Probably not great if you’re afraid of heights, but this 30 second video was an exhilarating experience to watch as it almost made you feel like you were falling with him.

-Both brands put out an image of excitement, high energy and adventure.
+Both brands put out an image of excitement, high energy, and adventure.
 It made perfect sense for them to team up on the ultimate thrill ride that was the Stratos jump.
-What makes even more sense is that this led to a long-term partnership for both brands, as much of their values and public image are well-aligned.
+What makes even more sense is that this led to a long-term brand partnership for both companies, as much of their values and public image are well-aligned.

 Vans and Everyone